Decorative image for blog on Tomcat 11

 The main difference between Tomcat 10 vs. Tomcat 11 is that Tomcat 11 takes advantage of the new specifications and JDK features, making it a smaller jump between versions less significant than, for example, the one between Tomcat 9 and Tomcat 10.

 Tomcat 10.1 implements the Servlet 6.0, JSP 3.1, EL 5.0, WebSocket 2.1 and Authentication 3.0 specifications that are required by Jakarta EE 10.
 Tomcat 11 will include the latest versions of specifications like Jakarta Servlet 6.1, Jakarta Server Pages 4.0, Jakarta Expression Language 6.0, Java WebSocket, Jakarta Authentication, and Jakarta Annotations in Jakarta EE 11.
-The Jakarta specification changes between versions 10 and 11 look to be mostly about clarifying gray areas, small feature improvements, and addressing technical debt.
+The Jakarta specification changes between versions 10 and 11 are mostly about clarifying gray areas, small feature improvements, and addressing technical debt.

 Back to top

-Tomcat 11 Upgrade and Migration Considerations
+Tomcat 11 Upgrade Considerations

 Due to the migration from Java EE to Jakarta EE as part of the move to the Eclipse Foundation, the package names for the implementation API were changed from javax.* to jakarta.*.
 This change started in Tomcat 10.0.
 Any code written using the pre-Tomcat 10 API will require changes before moving to this release.
 If you are already on Tomcat 10.x, then this change will not affect you.
 Tomcat 10.0 and 10.1 implemented the specifications in Jakarta EE 9 and 10, respectively.